google-research/batch_rl/README.md

 If you find this open source release useful, please reference in your paper:

 > Agarwal, R., Schuurmans, D. & Norouzi, M..
 (2019).
-> Striving for Simplicity in Off-policy Deep Reinforcement Learning.
+> An Optimistic Perspective on Offline Reinforcement Learning
 > *arXiv preprint arXiv:1907.04543*.

     @article{agarwal2019striving,
-      title={Striving for Simplicity in Off-policy Deep Reinforcement Learning}, author={Agarwal, Rishabh and Schuurmans, Dale and Norouzi, Mohammad}, journal={arXiv preprint arXiv:1907.04543},
+      title={An Optimistic Perspective on Offline Reinforcement Learning}, author={Agarwal, Rishabh and Schuurmans, Dale and Norouzi, Mohammad}, journal={arXiv preprint arXiv:1907.04543},
       year={2019}
     }

+Note: A previous version of this work was titled "Striving for Simplicity in Off Policy Deep Reinforcement Learning" and was presented as a contributed talk at NeurIPS 2019 DRL Workshop.

 Disclaimer: This is not an official Google product.